commonsmachinery/catalog/README.md

-This is very early proof-of-concept work on the Commons Machinery metadata catalog.
-Nothing interesting here so far.
+This is the Commons Machinery metadata catalog.
+It stores Media Annotations (metadata) for creative works and supports lookup by URI or by perceptual hashes (for images).

 Requirements
 ============